 Oils for Different Skin Types

 It wasn’t until I read an article from Salis Skincare, about using jojoba oil facial moisturizer, that everything began to click for me.
-I’m of European descent.
-Perhaps coconut oil is not native for my face.
-I decided to try jojoba oil on my face as a moisturizer, as encouraged in the article.

 How I Use Jojoba Oil Face Moisturizer

 For about a month now I’ve been using a few drops of jojoba oil mixed with a few drops of tea tree oil (an oil with antibacterial properties) on my face in the morning and in the evening.
 Here are the steps I take.